RUCAIBox/RecSysDatasets/README.md

 ### Check-in

 * [FourSquare](kaggle.com/chetanism/foursquare-nyc-and-tokyo-checkin-dataset): This dataset contains check-ins in NYC and Tokyo collected for about 10 month.
 Each check-in is associated with its time stamp, its GPS coordinates and its semantic meaning.
+* [Gowalla](https://snap.stanford.edu/data/loc-gowalla.html): This dataset is from a location-based social networking website where users share their locations by checking-in, and contains a total of 6,442,890 check-ins of these users over the period of Feb.
+2009 - Oct.
+2010.

 ### Adult